vmlaker/pythonwildmagic/docs/source/index.rst

 |NAME|
 ******

-|NAME| is a Python extension wrapper for
+|NAME| is a Python extension wrapper of
 `Geometric Tools' Wild Magic <http://www.geometrictools.com>`_ C++ libraries.
 It lets you make Wild Magic calls in Python.
 Here's an example: